kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 	- Still on that ; Learned that once one secures a job, especially one that picks his interest and demands time, effort and careful attention, he stops hunting. ```Just realized this also applies to romance```, lol.

 ### 🏆 <b>3 Wins and/or Achievements</b>
-1. Not only did I eat up 21 Kms in less than 2hrs 30min, but I actually r*aw dogged that 22.07 Km half marathon.
+1. Not only did I eat up 21 km in less than 2hrs 30min, but I actually r*w dogged that 22.07 km half marathon.
 No music, no podcast, no motivational video, just straight up observation and internal dialogue.
 2. Completed debugging of Futtech and can now proceed with deployment efforts.
 3. 'Slower and more controlled movements', I practiced sensing, feeling, noticing what was my rythm, no matter what I was doing and where I was.
 I am a little bit more attuned to my pace in life.